SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *You're doing great!*

-"Rainbow Dash, will you go o…" Fluttershy said.
+"Rainbow Dash, will you go o…"

 *I believe in me.*

-"Rainbow Dash, will you go ou…" Fluttershy said.
+"Rainbow Dash, will you go ou…"

 *I am determined!*

-"Rainbow Dash, will you go ou…" Fluttershy said.
+"Rainbow Dash, will you go ou…"

 *My feelings will be known.*

-"Rainbow Dash, will you go out…" Fluttershy said.
+"Rainbow Dash, will you go out…"

 *You are so close, Fluttershy.*

-"Rainbow Dash, will you go out…" Fluttershy said.
+"Rainbow Dash, will you go out…"

 *Two more words and you can take a break.*

-"Rainbow Dash, will you go out…" Fluttershy said.
+"Rainbow Dash, will you go out…"

 *I will do this.*

-"Rainbow Dash, will you go out w…" Fluttershy said.
+"Rainbow Dash, will you go out w…"

 "I know you can do it!"
 Rarity cheered.